-St. Margaret's Secondary School offers a unique educational experience that seeks to nurture collaborative learners capable of critical and independent thought.
+St. Margaret’s School (Secondary) offers a unique educational experience that seeks to nurture collaborative learners capable of critical and independent thought.
 The school curriculum aims to meet the demands of an economy that is constantly changing.
 Thus, school programmes are designed to develop adaptable learners who are able to apply knowledge and skills acquired in the classroom to authentic situations and real-world problems.
 School programmes are also designed to help students gain a deeper understanding of subject matter and see the broad connections between different fields of knowledge and everyday experience.
-The St. Margaret’s Secondary School student can look forward to learner-centered and activity-based lessons that encourage them to reflect on issues and be more appreciative of different perspectives.
+The St. Margaret’s School (Secondary) student can look forward to learner-centered and activity-based lessons that encourage them to reflect on issues and be more appreciative of different perspectives.

 Critical Thinking Programme